 While these results are promising, most studies have been conducted on chamomile extract.
-More research is necessary to evaluate the anti-anxiety effects of chamomile tea, which is most commonly consumed.
+More recent research is necessary to evaluate the anti-anxiety effects of chamomile tea, which is most commonly consumed.

 Though promising, most studies observed the effects of curcumin supplementation rather than obtaining curcumin from turmeric.
 Therefore, more research in this area is needed.

 Incorporating some dark chocolate into your diet may also help ease anxiety.

 Dark chocolate contains flavonols, such as epicatechin and catechin, which are plant compounds that act as antioxidants.

 Some research suggests that the flavonols found in dark chocolate may benefit brain function and have neuroprotective effects.
 In particular, flavonols may increase blood flow to the brain and enhance cell-signaling pathways (

 These effects may allow you to adjust better to stressful situations that can lead to anxiety and other mood disorders.

 Some researchers also suggest that dark chocolate’s role in brain health may simply be due to its taste, which can be comforting for those with mood disorders (

 One cross-sectional study of 13,626 participants found those who consumed dark chocolate had significantly lower symptoms of depression compared to those who seldom ate dark chocolate (

 Furthermore, one review of nine studies concluded that consuming cocoa-rich products could improve short-term mood and affect (